Savefor later Page saved! You can go back to this later in your Diabetes and Me Close

 NICE recommends – due to their risk from obesity-related health problems at a lower BMI – that people from Black African, African-Caribbean, Asian, South Asian, Chinese, and Middle Eastern backgrounds receive treatment with Mounjaro at a lower BMI.

-Under new draft NICE guidelines, Mounjaro has been recommended as treatment for overweight and obesity on the NHS when someone has a BMI below of at least 35kg/m2, and they have additional medical conditions that are related to obesity.
+In June 2024, NICE recommended Mounjaro for use as a treatment for overweight or obesity on the NHS when someone has a BMI of at least 35kg/m2, and they have additional medical conditions that are related to obesity.
+NICE will review feedback on the draft decision before they publish their final guidelines.

-A lower BMI applies to people for people from Black African, African-Caribbean, Asian, South Asian, Chinese, and Middle Eastern backgrounds, and they have additional medical conditions that are related to obesity.
+Under the draft guidelines, a lower BMI would apply to people for people from Black African, African-Caribbean, Asian, South Asian, Chinese, and Middle Eastern backgrounds, who have additional medical conditions that are related to obesity.

-The guidelines suggest that a Mounjaro prescription could be stopped if someone’s weight loss is less 5% after six months.
-There would be no time limit for how long someone could take this medication, and – unlike the weight loss drugs Wegovy and Saxenda – there is no stipulation that it has to be delivered in specialist weight management services.
+The draft guidelines suggest that a Mounjaro prescription for weight loss on the NHS could be stopped if someone’s weight loss is less 5% after six months.
+There would be no time limit for how long someone could take this medication, and – unlike the weight loss drugs Wegovy and Saxenda – there is no stipulation that it would have to be delivered in specialist weight management services.

 There are shortages of GLP-1 agonists